The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 Step 5: Bye, Bye, Lease!
 Hello, Home Sweet Home.

 After the home inspection, your broker or agent will help you with the remaining financial paperwork as you head toward closing, which is the final step in a real estate transaction.
-It takes an average of 40 days to close on a home, so you can pay your rent on the first of the month as usual for the month ahead and let your landlord know that you will be terminating your lease or not renewing.
+It takes an average of 40 days3 to close on a home.
+You can pay your rent on the first of the month as usual for the month ahead.
+Then let your landlord know that you will be terminating your lease or not renewing.

 Tip: Your first mortgage payment is collected in arrears; this means that your first monthly payment will be due a full month after the last day of the month in which you close.
 This will give you some financial wiggle room and help the transition from renting to owning go more smoothly.